Question & Answer #1

 Hi Vivian, I have rheumatoid and osteoarthritis.
 2 days ago I was diagnosed with arrythmia (a very high heartbeat 210 instead of 60.
 Do you know if arrhythmia has any effect on these arthritis’s or even the reverse.
 I’ve read your book and am eating more healthy.
 I also have access to Better Balance website.
 I’m still on arava and methotextrate but 3 months ago all the rheumatoid factors were down to normal.
 I’m taking Natural Joint and Ultimate Bone Support.
 I’m also going to get another bone density scan in a couple of months.
 Is there anything else I should be doing.
 I’ve lent your book to someone so I can’t refer to it any more.
 Thanks!

-It’s great news that you are following the Save Our Bones Program, so you can manage your bone health naturally.
+It’s great news that you are following the Osteoporosis Reversal Program, so you can manage your bone health naturally.
 Let’s not forget that bisphosphonate drugs have been linked to an increased risk of atrial fibrillation, which is a form of arrhythmia.

 Arrhythmia basically denotes altered electrical activity in the heart.
 It can be caused by variety of factors ranging from hormonal imbalances (thyroid hormone abnormalities, excessive stress), high blood pressure, cardiovascular disease, and others.
 RA has not been found to have an effect on this, however.